Synchronizing...

 Market Execution

 You tell the broker: "Get me in now, at whatever the best available price is."
 There are no requotes.
 Your order will be filled, but the final entry price might differ from what you saw on the screen.
+For instance, latency-sensitive institutional systems like Bullcharge exclusively require Market Execution environments to function effectively.

 Reality Check: